morhendos/boilerplate-01/src/lib/services/SERVICE_PATTERN.md

 # Service Function Pattern

-This document describes the recommended pattern for implementing service functions in the Subscription Tracker application.
+This document describes the recommended pattern for implementing service functions in the SaaS application.

 ## What are Service Functions?